-Lysanders continued to fly supply-dropping missions to Allied forces from bases in England; on one mission to drop supplies for troops trapped at Calais, 14 of 16 Lysanders and Hawker Hectors that set out were lost.
+Lysanders continued to fly supply-drop missions to Allied Forces from bases in England; on one mission to drop supplies for troops trapped at Calais, 14 of 16 Lysanders and Hawker Hectors that set out were lost.

 It was replaced in 1941 by camera-equipped fighters such as the Curtiss Tomahawk and North American Mustang, carrying out reconnaissance operations, while light planes such as the Taylorcraft Auster were used to direct artillery.
 Some UK-based Lysanders went to work operating air-sea rescue, dropping dinghies to downed RAF aircrew in the English Channel.
 Fourteen squadrons and flights were formed for this role in 1940 and 1941.